The Snowling Queen

 WAX: A Snowling Fairy and Knight.

-TAM: Younger sister of Silania and a Snowling Fairy.
+TAM: Tamarlin, Younger sister of Silania and a Snowling Fairy.

 LIE: A Snowling Fairy and Herald.